 eScholarship: University of California Open-access scholarly material from the University of California system.
 Many of the journals are already available, and indexed, in One Search, but books, conference papers, working papers are probably not.

-SciELO Once was largely Brazilian science journals, now contains journals in most subjects from South America and some other locations (e.g. South Africa, Portugal).
-Also has open access books, largely from Brazil.
+SciELO Once was largely Brazilian science journals, now contains journals in most subjects from South America and the Iberia.
+Also some material from South Africa.
+It has some open access books.